 -

-Technological Revolutions and Financial Capital by Carlota Perez studies the intersection of technology and innovation.
-Reading her feels like looking at one of those images optometrists use to diagnose colour blindness; where before there was just a jumble of dots, patterns emerge.
+Reading Carlota Perez feels like looking at one of those images doctors use to diagnose colour blindness; where before there was just a jumble of dots, patterns emerge.

 -

-It’s rather wonderful, I’d like to be a bit more like Mrs. Whiting myself.
-I think there are two things she does really well.
-She knows exactly what she wants, and she has the ability to turn that crystal clear vision of where she wants to go, into manageable chunks of action.
-In the words of productivity guru David Allen, she knows what doing looks like.
+I’d like to be a bit like Mrs. Whiting myself.
+She knows where she wants to go and she can turn that crystal clear vision into manageable chunks of action.

 -

-Here are two of the best science books I’ve come across in a good while: Explaining Humans by Camilla Pang, and Skönheten i Kaos by Julia Ravanis.
-Reading them back to back I came away with an impression of perfect symmetry.
+Two of the best science books I’ve come across in a good while: Explaining Humans by Camilla Pang, and Skönheten i Kaos by Julia Ravanis.
+Reading them back to back created an impression of perfect symmetry.

 -

-In order to be a great boss you have to offer guidance that is extremely direct.
-For that to work (=not be brutal) you must invest massively in the relationship, far beyond what’s typically thought of as professional.
+A good boss have to offer very direct feedback.
+For that not to be brutal, you must invest in the relationship beyond what’s often thought of as professional.

 -